ssfsx17/fight-rpg/05-Rules.md

 Each combatant rolls three dice.
 Each combatant's dice result is their quantity of Flexible Pool.
 They then allocate their Flexible Pool to the different types of tokens, with the maximum expenditure being determined by their attributes.

-*Example: "The Dragon" has a Spirit of 4.
-This means that he can allocate 0, 1, 2, 3, or 4 of his Flexible Pool to Complex Action tokens during this phase.*
+**Example:** "The Dragon" has a Complex Actions skill of 4.
+This means that he can allocate 0, 1, 2, 3, or 4 of his Flexible Pool to Complex Action tokens during this phase.

 ### 2. Order Phase